openworm/org.geppetto.docs/source/geppettomodel.md

 ### Model at runtime

-The Geppetto model is created on the backend from a EMF specification file (xmi) or it can be generated on the fly from possibly any file type through a specific **Model Interpreter**.
+The Geppetto model is created on the backend usually from a EMF specification file (xmi).
+Internal types and values can be retrieved from possibly any file type through a specific **Model Interpreter**.

 Upon receiving a Geppetto Model from the backend, when loading a given Geppetto Project, the frontend will instantiate it.

 Instantiated Geppetto Types are mapped to JavaScript objects (e.g. a population of one cell Type would become a JavaScript array containing Instances of that Type) and augmented with specific Capabilities which confer on them the ability to be accessed via a specific API.

 #### Instances

 Variables are defined with a type and a default value.
 When the Geppetto model